The Marketing Analytics Maturity Curve™

 In this post, you’ll learn:

-- Why getting visibility into marketing performance is the crucial first step
+- Why automating reporting across marketing channels is the crucial first step

 - How to maximize your strategy and tactics by aligning marketing and sales